adrdediu/MasterThesis-DeviceManager-MobileApp/readme.md

 ## Need to Change Server?
 Tap the "Reset Connection" option in the browser menu to start fresh with a new server address.

+Then Tap on "X" Button on the left to close the app or return to the Connection Setup Menu.

 ## System Requirements
 - Android 5.0 or higher
 - Internet connection